'Awesome dad:' Stepmom remembers Wellington couple killed in shooting over basketball hoop

 "It’s been horrific," she said.
 "It’s been horrifying.
 Very devastating."

-Froelich said they plan to come to Florida on Tuesday, and said Tara's family is watching over the children after flying in from Connecticut.
+Froelich said they plan to come to Florida on Tuesday, and said Tara Jones' family is watching over the children after flying in from Connecticut.

 She also said she believes a church is helping the family, but she is unsure of the specific church.